-Whites with golden undertones, like these yummy shades, are a step above basic white and offer a cozy vibe to boot.
-And the trick to making white not boring?
-"Layers of different whites and a variety of different textures are what make a room interesting," color expert Grant K. Gibson says.
+Whites with golden undertones, like these shades, are a step above basic white, offering a cozy, relaxed vibe.
+Consider painting ideas that use white in more than just the trim or crown molding.
+The trick to making white not boring?
+"Layers of different whites and a variety of different textures are what make a room interesting," says designer and color expert Grant K. Gibson.

 Creamy Latte Paint Colors

 Just like your favorite coffee drink, these warm neutral paint colors are comforting, yet energizing.
 Those qualities make them perfect for large gathering spaces in your home.
 Sometimes getting the right living room colors, like ordering the perfect latte, is a custom job.
 "I mix colors to get a perfect cream," says Los Angeles designer Mary McGee.
 Her favorite "recipe" is a 50:50 mix of Benjamin Moore's Marble White (OC-34) with Grant Beige (HC-83).
 "It cuts the gold, and you end up with this incredible color."